futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 The design is based on the following Assumptions:
 * K2 Platform provides document APIs so that the SQL layers could access the table rows and columns with column projections and predicate pushdown
-* For the first version of prototype, we will integrate postgres (PG) database engine for query parsing, planning, and execution.
+* For the first version of prototype, we will integrate Postgres (PG) database engine for query parsing, planning, and execution.
 That is to say, the query execution is on a single PG instance, which might not be ideal for complex queries, but should work for most OLTP queries.
 * However, we should make our design to be extensible to be able to run queries in a distributed fashion, i.e., a physical query plan could be split into multiple segments to run on different nodes, which is useful for HTAP (Hybrid transaction/analytical processing) and OLAP in the future.